-If the grievance is not resolved to the satisfaction of the grievant within ten (10) calendar days after his/ her receipt of the step one response, or if no written response is submitted, the grievant may, within ten (10) calendar days after the written response was received or due, request the student grievance officer or his/her designee to forward the written grievance and response, if any, to the supervisor of the responding party, with a copy to the senior officer of the work area of the responding party.
+If the Grievance is not resolved to the satisfaction of the Grievant within ten (10) calendar days after his/ her receipt of the Step One response, or if no written response is submitted, the Grievant may within ten (10) calendar days after the written response was received or due, request the Student Grievance Officer to forward the Grievance and response, if any, to the supervisor of the Responding Party, with a copy to the Senior Officer of the work area of the Responding Party.

-The supervisor shall investigate the grievance and confer with the senior officer.
-The supervisor shall forward his/her written decision to the student grievance officer or his/her designee, within ten (10) calendar days after receipt of the step two grievance.
-Thereafter, the student grievance officer or his/her designee shall deliver the decision to the grievant and the responding party within five (5) calendar days.
+The supervisor shall investigate the Grievance and confer with the Senior Officer.
+The supervisor shall forward his/her written decision to the Student Grievance Officer, within ten (10) calendar days after receipt of the Step Two Grievance.
+Thereafter, the Student Grievance Officer shall deliver the decision to the Grievant and the Responding Party within five (5) calendar days.

-At any time before the issuance of the supervisor's step two decision, the senior officer may request that the parties meet to discuss the issue and attempt to resolve it.
+At any time before the issuance of the Supervisor's Step Two decision, the Senior Officer may request that the parties meet to discuss the issue and attempt to resolve it.

-Grade appeals do not go beyond this step (level two step two) per the section on grade sppeals.
-Neither party to a grievance may raise new issues or allegations after step two.
+Grade appeals do not go beyond this Step (Level Two - Step Two) per the section on Grade Appeals.

-Level II: Step Three (Student Grievance Committee)
+No new issues or allegations may be raised by either party after Step Two.

+L2 - STEP THREE (Student Grievance Committee Level) Page 45

-If the grievance is not resolved to the satisfaction of the grievant within the period allowed at level two - step two, the grievant may request a hearing before a student grievance committee.
-Such a request must be in writing and presented to the student grievance officer or his/her designee within ten (10) calendar days from the issuance of the supervisor's level two - step two decision.
+If the Grievance is not resolved to the satisfaction of the Grievant within the period allowed at Level Two - Step Two, the Grievant may request a hearing before a Student Grievance Committee.
+Such a request must be in writing and presented to the Student Grievance Officer within ten (10) calendar days from the issuance of the Supervisor's Level Two - Step Two decision.

-Within ten (10) calendar days of the student grievance officer's or his/her designee's receipt of the grievant's request for a hearing, the student grievance officer or his/her designee shall arrange a hearing before a Student Grievance Committee.
-The student grievance officer or his/her designee shall use reasonable efforts to schedule the hearing at a time mutually convenient to the parties.
-At least twenty-four (24) hours prior to the hearing, the student grievance officer or his/her designee shall provide each member of the committee and all parties to the grievance, decisions issued, and all relevant supporting documentation and materials.
-The committee's make-up and hearing rules are discussed later in this policy.
+Within ten (10) calendar days of the Student Grievance Officer's receipt of the Grievant's request for a hearing, the Student Grievance Officer shall arrange a hearing before a Student Grievance Committee.
+The Student Grievance Officer shall use reasonable efforts to schedule the hearing at a time mutually convenient to the parties.
+At least twenty-four (24) hours prior to the hearing, the Student Grievance Officer shall provide each member of the Committee and all parties to the Grievance with copies of the Grievance, responses to the Grievance, decisions issued, and all relevant supporting documentation and materials.
+The Committee's make-up and hearing rules are discussed later in this policy.

-The committee shall deliver its findings and recommendations to the student grievance officer or his/her designee within ten (10) calendar days following the hearing.
-A copy of the committee's findings and recommendations shall be delivered to the grievant, the responding party, and the president or his/her designee, within five (5) calendar days of receipt.
+The Committee shall deliver its findings and recommendations to the Student Grievance Officer within ten (10) calendar days following the hearing.
+A copy of the Committee's findings and recommendations shall be delivered to the President or his/her designee, within five (5) calendar days of receipt.

-Within ten (10) calendar days of the president's receipt of the committee's findings and recommendations, the president or his/her designee, shall issue a written statement accepting, modifying, or rejecting the committee's recommendations.
+Within ten (10) calendar days of the President's receipt of the Committee's findings and recommendations, the President or his/her designee, shall issue a written statement accepting, modifying or rejecting the Committee's recommendations.

-The decision of the president, or his/her designee, shall be final and binding on all parties.
+The decision of the President, or his/her designee, shall be final and binding on all parties.